 Do Aussies Do Well Alone?

-Aussies don’t do well alone.
-These dogs are born to live with their owners.
-They are bred to help farmers in herding, which means they always need to be around their leader.
+No, Aussies don’t do well alone for extended periods of time.
+Aussies are born to support their owners.
+They are bred to help farmers in herding.
 And even though you’re not in the countryside, your dog still expects you to be the alpha and always be by his or her side.
 Staying alone is, therefore, quite unnatural for them.

 For this reason, these dogs are not happy when they are away from you for many hours.
 If you decide to get an Aussie, you need to prioritize quality time with them.
-Otherwise, the dog will experience separation anxiety and may become aggressive.
+Otherwise, the dog will experience separation anxiety.

 So, what happens when you have to leave?
 You can’t possibly take your dog everywhere.
 Luckily, there are ways around this.
 Consider the following tips: